finbourne/lusid-sdk-java-preview/sdk/docs/PortfoliosApi.md

 <a name="getPortfolioPropertyTimeSeries"></a>
 # **getPortfolioPropertyTimeSeries**
-> ResourceListOfPropertyInterval getPortfolioPropertyTimeSeries(scope, code, propertyKey, effectiveAt, asAt, filter, page, limit)
+> ResourceListOfPropertyInterval getPortfolioPropertyTimeSeries(scope, code, propertyKey, portfolioEffectiveAt, asAt, filter, page, limit)

 [EXPERIMENTAL] Get the time series of a portfolio property